Zugamifk/araci/Notes/Characters.md

 # Araci
 ## Young Araci
 Araci is not a skilled warrior or mage.
-He learns new skills as the game progresses.
-His exact set of skills depends on player progression of the character, through choices made at shrines and through the story.
+They learn new skills as the game progresses.
+Their exact set of skills depends on player progression of the character, through choices made at shrines and through the story.

-Araci could be non-binary.
-Araci is usually depicted wearing a long orange cloak covering his arms and most of his body.
+Araci is non-binary.
+Araci is usually depicted wearing a long orange cloak covering their arms and most of their body.
 The cloak has intricate patterns around its base.
-He has long sholder-length hair, a blue shirt and yellow pants with simple leather boots.
+They have long sholder-length hair, a blue shirt and yellow pants with simple leather boots.

 As the game progresses, Araci may collect charms that will be worn on the outside of the cloak.